Physics of Aberration rather than Special Relativity

-This is the same expression as given by Einstein in his original paper.
-It has been shown algebraically that two successive Lorentz transformations with velocity parameters $\beta_1$ and $\beta_2$ are equivalent to a single Lorentz transformation of parameter $\beta=(\beta_1+\beta_2)/(1+\beta_1\beta_2)$, by multiplying the matrices of the two separate transformations.
-This formula for the addition of velocities also follows from the ratio in (6), in consequence of the interpretation of $x/ct$ as the velocity parameter of a particle in its rest system and $x'/c't$ as the velocity parameter of observer in the laboratory.
+It has been shown algebraically that two successive transformations with velocity parameters $\beta_1$ and $\beta_2$ are equivalent to a single Lorentz transformation of parameter $\beta=(\beta_1+ \beta_2)/(1+\beta_1\beta_2)$.
+This also follows from the ratio in (6), in consequence of the interpretation of $x/ct$ as the velocity parameter of a particle in the rest system and $x'/c't$ as the velocity parameter of observer in the laboratory.
+The formula for the addition of velocities comes from the inverse transformation equations.
+The inverse equations differ only by a change in the sign of {\bf v}.
+Note that the $\gamma$ factor is symmetric with respect to two systems in relative motion, the physics of relativity.
+It is misleading to introduce the relation $\Delta x'/\gamma=\Delta x$ as a basis for the Lorentz-FitzGerald contraction hypothesis from $\Delta x'=\gamma\Delta x$ given as a consequence of the Lorentz transformation equations.

-\section{Aberration of Fields}
+{\bf 5 Aberration of fields}

-Newton's law of universal gravitation is a classical notion in the sense that it means a complete neglect of propagation of force.
-If the gravitational field propagates with the velocity of light, the gravitational field must suffer aberration, just as light does.
-It is then found that the aberration of starlight expresses the aberration of the gravitational field of star.
+Newton's gravitational force is a static force.
+There is no notion of propagation, an action at a distance.
+In modern physics, it is required that a force be transmitted with a velocity.
+If the gravitational field propagates with the velocity of light instead of instantaneously, the gravitational field must suffer aberration, just as light does.
+It is then realized that the aberration of starlight expresses the aberration of the gravitational field of star.

 Let {\bf R} be the radius vector from a star to the retarded position of the Earth.
-If the star is in a direction perpendicular to the motion of the Earth, the length of the path along which starlight propagates to the Earth is given by $R/\cos\alpha=R/(1-\beta^2)^{1/2}$ in the direction of ${\bf n}-{\bf \beta}$, where $\alpha$ is the angle of aberration.
-The gravitational field of the star can therefore be written in terms of the retarded and present times of the moving Earth as
+If the star is in a direction perpendicular to the motion of the Earth, the path of propagation of starlight to the Earth is given by $R/\cos\alpha=\gamma R$.
+The gravitational potential of the star can then be written as

-where $M$ is mass of the star.
-Equation (7) describes the aberration of gravitational field.
-It shows that the gravitational field at the point of observation at time $t$ is determined by the state of motion of the Earth at the retarded time $t-R/c$, for which the time of propagation of light from the star to the observation point just coincides with $R/c$.
-The alterations in the direction and magnitude of the gravitational field are attributed to the propagation velocity of the field as affected by the motion of the Earth.
+We may infer this form of gravitational potential from the aberration of starlight.
+It shows that the gravitational potential at the point of observation at time $t$ is determined by the state of motion of the Earth at the retarded time $t-R/c$, for which the time of propagation of light from the star to the observation point just coincides with $R/c$.